Your new design will be uploaded in:

 • To encourage the effective use of maths as a tool in a wide range of activities within and out of school and subsequently, adult life.

-• To develop the ability to express themselves fluently.
-To talk about the subject with assurance, using the correct mathematical language and vocabulary.
+• To talk about the maths with assurance, using the correct mathematical language and vocabulary.

 • To develop an appreciation of relationships within maths.